ClipCatalog logo ClipCatalog

 Windows only — download here or see pricing

-Understanding face recognition for video
+Understanding face recognition for video libraries

 Local vs. cloud face recognition